 Robert Wood Johnson Foundation Executive Nurse Fellow

-Chief Nursing Officer, Seton Healthcare Family
+Chief Nursing Officer, Ascension Seton

 P.S.
 A special congratulation to all of our nurses who earned degrees in higher education or certifications this year.
 Because of your hard work and dedication, Seton’s BSN and certification rates continue to climb to new heights.
 If you are interested in applying for a nursing endowment scholarship, click here for more information.